 To extend your time at Sunshine Beach, there are a number of cafes and restaurants nearby.
 The restaurant Sum Yung Guys is a locals’ favourite for epic Asian food, and FOMO is a great stop for a post-surf beer.

-Book in a surfing lesson, or hire a SUP.
-Or find a position at one of the great restaurant and bars along the beach (check out Bistro C or Sails), and sip a glass of wine while the kids play in the sand.
+Book a surfing lesson, or hire a SUP.
+Or find a position at one of the great restaurants and bars along the beach (check out Bistro C or Sails), and sip a glass of wine while the kids play in the sand.

 Along Noosa Main Beach you’ll find several great holiday apartments which feature stunning ocean views and direct beachfront access.
 For the perfect holiday, check out Netanya Noosa, Seahaven or Fairshore Noosa Resort.

 Double Island Point is not an island at all, but one of the most stunning beaches on the Queensland coast.

 Located in the Cooloola section of the Great Sandy National Park, Double Island Point is a long sand spit with a pair of massive sand dunes, which appear to be two islands from a distance.